XeniaOhmer/summation_game/README.md

 'analyze_grid_search.ipynb'.

 The folder 'results/' contains the console output files for all experiments.
-I did not upload the interaction files due to their large size, but did upload the console output.
+I did not upload the interaction files due to their large size.
 The folder also contains the json files used to run the experiments (with nest_local.py): sweep_N20, sweep_N40, and sweep_N80.

 All analyses and figures in the report can be found in the notebook 'analysis.ipynb'.